websights

 Where:

-• \(R_{ja,e}\): thermal resistance between the heat source and the heat sink from experimental results
+• \(R_{ja,e}\): junction-to-air thermal resistance from experimental results

 • \(T_j\): measured junction temperature